NET WORTH: $30 million, estimated

 FUNDING AREAS: Religious Institutions, Children, Health

 BACKGROUND: Kathie Lee Gifford was born in Paris, France.
 Her father was an American naval officer and her mother was a naval secretary turned radio singer.
 The family returned to the states in the late 1950s.
 Gifford became a Christian singer and later attended Oral Roberts University in Tulsa, Oklahoma.
 After leaving school, Gifford went on to cut several gospel albums, and appeared on religious television shows, including The 700 Club.
 While visiting the set of the soap opera Days of Our Lives, she was hired to play Nurse Callahan.
-She went on to Live! with Regis and Kathie Lee, from 1985 to 2000, which earned her 11 Daytime Emmy nominations.
+She went on to co-host Live! with Regis and Kathie Lee, from 1985 to 2000, which earned her 11 Daytime Emmy nominations.

 The Gifford Family Foundation does not provide a clear avenue for grantseekers to get in touch with the family, but below is an address:

 The Gifford Family Foundation

 111 Washington Ave.